5 Common Mistakes When Buying an Ice Hockey Stick

 Mistake #2: Incorrect Stick Length

-Too short = less reach, encourages poor posture on the ice
+Too short = less reach, encourages poor posture

 Stick end between chin and nose

-How to avoid the mistake
+How to avoid this mistake

-- Beginners & Juniors: Slightly shorter
+- Beginners & Juniors: slightly shorter

-- Advanced players: Depends on your playing style
+- Advanced players: depends on playing style

 ➡️ Learn more about stick length